Truck driver in 2016 Interstate 80 crash that killed 6 sentenced to 180 days in jail

-OGALLALA, Neb. — As Cedrick Pals spoke in Keith County District Court on Friday, family members, attendees and jail inmates wiped tears from their eyes.
+OGALLALA, Neb. — As Cedrick Pals spoke in Keith County District Court on Friday, family members and others in attendance, including jail inmates, wiped tears from their eyes.

 But as Cedrick Pals spoke to Tony Weekly Jr., the truck driver convicted of six counts of motor vehicle homicide, he read Bible verses about forgiveness.